 Peer learning and a sustained learning network are essential hallmarks of the MAT degree program.
 As a result, master’s teaching students will progress through the program as part of a cohort, taking the same courses and accomplishing program milestones together.
 We intentionally build a cohort of MAT degree students from different backgrounds and experiences to contribute to the dynamic learning environment in the program.
 Learning will occur through robust dialogue and shared learning experiences.

-Janiya Foster
+Janiya Foster.

-American University’s online Master of Arts in Teaching in Elementary Education is not a typical teaching program.
+American University’s online Masters in Teaching for Elementary Education is not a typical teaching program.
 We prepare future teachers who are dedicated to helping ensure that all students in this country—regardless of race, socioeconomic background, or learning challenges—receive the high-quality education they deserve.
 We help our graduates achieve this through a curriculum built with a foundation of education courses that leverage advancements in neurodevelopment, social-emotional interventions, and a multidisciplinary approach to teaching elementary students.
 More specifically, our curriculum stands apart by equipping teachers to turn learning weaknesses into strengths, offer their students a cutting-edge, research-informed pedagogy, and place a focus on social justice at the heart of their classrooms.

 Mursion Avatar Technology